When will you get a second stimulus check?

-(CNN) — A second round of stimulus payments is included in a coronavirus relief package struck by congressional leaders late Sunday.
+(CNN) — A second round of stimulus payments was included in a coronavirus relief package signed by President Donald Trump on Sunday night.

 “The timing could be more challenging this time, but the IRS could likely begin to get the money out in January,” said Howard Gleckman, a senior fellow at the Urban-Brookings Tax Policy Center.

-As with the first round, the new payments will only be sent to people below a certain income level, though it wasn’t immediately clear Sunday where that would be set.
+As with that first round, the new payments will start phasing out for individuals with adjusted gross incomes of more than $75,000, and those making more than $99,000 won’t receive anything.
+The income thresholds would be doubled for couples.

-It took two weeks after that bill was passed for the IRS to start distributing the money — but some eligible recipients still haven’t received it, months later.
+It took two weeks after the first bill was passed for the IRS to start distributing the money — but some eligible recipients still haven’t received it, months later.

 Who gets the money fastest